owkin/benchmark_flamby/README.rst

 **Try to beat the FLamby by adding your own solver !**

-You can even use most python FL-frameworks such as substra_ or FedBioMed_ to build your solver !
+You can even use your favorite python FL-frameworks such as substra_ or FedBioMed_ to build your solver !

 Install